steveseguin/electroncapture/README.md

 start elecap.exe -w 640 -h 360 -x 640 -y 360 -u="https://vdo.ninja/?scene&fakeguests=1&room=SOMETHINGTEST123" -t="Guest 4" -p
 ```
 - If not using an equal sign (=) between the parameter and value, there may be issues with Windows command line
-- Please also note,the use ot timeout /T 1, as adding a delay between loading apps allows them to load correctly
+- Please also note the use of timeout /T 1, as adding a delay between loading apps allows them to load correctly
-- x and y position is available in v1.5.2 and up; x or y values must be greater than 0.
+- Zero is a valid x/y coordinate.
+Negative coordinates can address monitors to the left of or above the primary display; `-1` is reserved for automatic positioning.

 If you want each launch to operate as a completely separate process (instead of reusing the existing instance's windows), start it with the `--multiinstance` flag (alias: `--standalone`).